firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-63/2019-01-08-beyond-comprehension.md

 ----

 There are no books at the busy Stockton library on North El Dorado Street.
-Not real books you can actually hold—only white shelves lined with holograms of titles for visitors to download to e-readers or upload to a VR booth on the second floor.
+Not real books you can actually hold — only white shelves lined with holograms of titles for visitors to download to e-readers or upload to a VR booth on the second floor.
 Brian stands at the entrance, culture-shocked, an analog man in a digital world that’s passed him by.

 "Can I help you?" asks a box-shaped robot librarian with a monitor for a head.

 "Oh, um … alright then," Brian says, caught off guard.
-"I’m looking for a, uh, a bug book—I mean, a book about a bug, but I forgot the name …"
+"I’m looking for a, uh, a bug book — I mean, a book about a bug, but I forgot the name …"

 The librarian’s face blinks, then shows a long list: hundreds of thousands of results for bug books.
 But all those books, all those titles look like nothing to him but a jumbled mess of black marks jumping on a white screen.